-What is considered a cash advance?
+What is considered a cash advance on a credit card?

 - Gift cards and prepaid cards.
 Most issuers consider the purchasing or loading value onto a gift card or other prepaid card as a “cash equivalent” transaction that is subject to the cash advance fee and interest rate.

 - Credit card cheques.
 Certain credit card issuers send cheques to cardholders that they can use to withdraw money from their accounts as and when they like.
 While using such cheques can be tempting, you may want to reconsider to avoid the cash advance rate.

 If you already have a credit card and want to know what you'll be charged, you can usually find these details in the product disclosure statement or terms and conditions under "fees and charges".
-If you're still unsure, If you’re still unsure, contact your credit card issuer to confirm what rates and fees apply before choosing a credit card or performing any cash advances.
+But if you’re unsure or can't find this information, contact your credit card issuer to confirm what rates and fees apply before choosing a credit card or using one for cash advances.

 - Will you earn reward points?
 Typically, you won’t earn reward points for cash advances, unless a credit card comes with some kind of a promotional offer.